This module contains the

 from ovito import scene from ovito.io import import_file pipeline = import_file('input/simulation.dump') # Insert the pipeline into the visualization scene. pipeline.add_to_scene() # It's now part of the 'scene.pipelines' list. assert(pipeline in scene.pipelines) # If needed, we can take it out again. pipeline.remove_from_scene()

-Saves the scene including all data pipelines that are currently in it to an OVITO state file.
+Saves the scene including all data pipelines that are currently part of it to an OVITO session state file.
 This function works like the Save State As menu function of OVITO.
 Note that pipelines that have not been added to the scene will not be saved to the state file.

-The saved program state can be loaded again using the -o command line option of ovitos or in the graphical version of OVITO.
+The saved session state may be loaded again using the -o command line option of ovitos or by opening the file in the OVITO desktop application.
 After loading the state file, the

-pipelineslist will contain again all objects that were part of the scene when it was saved.
+pipelineslist will contain again all data pipelines that were part of the scene when it was saved.
 See also this section for more information.

 Pipelinethat is currently selected in the graphical OVITO application, or